johnbillion/wp-crontrol/readme.md

 ### How can I create a cron event that requests a URL?

-From the "Add PHP Cron Event" tab, create a cron event that includes PHP that fetches the URL using the WordPress HTTP API.
+From the Tools → Cron Events → Add New screen, create a PHP cron event that includes PHP that fetches the URL using the WordPress HTTP API.
 For example:

 	wp_remote_get( 'http://example.com' );

+Please see the "Which users can manage PHP cron events?"
+FAQ for information about which users can create PHP cron events.

 ### Why do changes that I make to some cron events not get saved?